mongodb/docs/source/release-notes/release-advisories/advisories-v4.2-backup.rst

      point in time or queryable restores.

    - Cannot use namespace filter lists to define the :term:`namespaces <namespace>` included in a backup.
+Snapshots using FCV 4.2 always include all namespaces.

    - Cannot specify a sync source database.
+For FCV 4.2 replica sets, no Initial Sync step is required.
+When taking a Snapshot, |mms|
+     selects the replica set member with the least performance impact and greatest storage-level duplication of Snapshot data.

    - Cannot save your backup to a file system store.
+Backup supports :doc:`MongoDB </tutorial/manage-blockstore-storage>` and :doc:`S3 Snapshot Storage </tutorial/manage-s3-blockstore-storage>`.

    - Must deploy a MongoDB Agent with every |mongod| node in the cluster.

-.. only:: cloud
+.. cond:: cloud

+   - Must run MongoDB Enterprise.
+MongoDB, Inc. grants a :doc:`special license </reference/legal/cloud-manager-backup-license>` to use MongoDB Enterprise for |mms| backups.

    - Cannot back up sharded clusters.
 Do not upgrade sharded clusters to ``"featureCompatibilityVersion" : 4.2`` if you need to back up